The Islamic World

 Teacher Resources

-Today, Islam is a world religion practiced all over the globe.
-But it didn’t start out that way.
-The beginnings of Islam can be traced back to the Arabian Peninsula in the seventh century.
-Islam rapidly spread across the Arabian Peninsula and across Afro-Eurasia through a combination of trade networks, military conquests, and cultural interactions.
-In many areas throughout the Islamic World, the religion formed the basis of a new form of state known as the Caliphate.
+Today, Islam is a world religion practiced all over the globe, but it didn’t start out that way.
+Islam began in seventh-century Arabia and quickly spread across Afro-Eurasia through trade, conquest, and cultural interactions.
+In many areas, it formed the basis of a new form of state known as the caliphate.
 During Europe’s Middle Ages, the Islamic world was experiencing a golden age.

 - Examine the extent to which the Islamic world experienced a golden age.